 DOCUMENTS TO BE PROVIDED

-resume of the trainer(s), showing that he/she/they meet the ChAD’s
+The resume of the trainer(s), showing that he/she/they meet the ChAD’s criteria for recognition.

-The ChAD must receive payment of the required fees at the same time as it receives the application for accreditation.
-The following fees cover a 2-year period:
+The ChAD must receive payment of the required fees before analysing the application for accreditation.
+The following fees cover the 2-year accreditation period:

 A file analysis fee is now required to renew the accreditation, and is non-reimbursable, even if the renewal is denied.